Margaret Chase Smith: Later tenure

 During the administration of President John F. Kennedy, Smith argued that the United States should use nuclear weapons against the Soviet Union.
 This led Soviet leader Nikita Khrushchev to call Smith "the devil in disguise of a woman" whose position exceeded "all records of savagery."
 Smith later replied, "Mr. Khrushchev isn't really mad at me.
 I am not that important.
 He is angry because American officials have grown more firm since my speech."
 The morning after Kennedy's assassination in November 1963, she went into the Senate chamber before it convened and laid a rose on the desk Kennedy had occupied as a Senator.
 A member of the Senate Armed Services Committee, she supported the Vietnam War but opposed the deployment of the Sentinel anti-ballistic missile.

 Smith was the first (and as yet only) woman to serve as chair of the Senate Republican Conference, serving from 1967 to 1972.
 She was a strong supporter of the space program and served as a charter member of the Senate Aeronautical and Space Committee.
 NASA administrator James E. Webb once commented that the United States never would have placed a man on the Moon if it were not for Smith.
-She supported increased educational funding, civil rights, and Medicare.
+She supported increased educational funding, civil rights, and the creation of Medicare and Medicaid, being one of thirteen Republican senators to vote in favor of both health programs.
 Smith voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 She held an all-time voting record in the Senate until 1981 with 2,941 consecutive roll call votes.

 Smith was present in the Senate when Kennedy's Supreme Court nominations of Byron White and Arthur Goldberg to the U.S. Supreme Court were unanimously confirmed on April 11, 1962, and on September 25, 1962, respectively.
 Smith was present in the Senate when Lyndon Johnson's nomination of Abe Fortas was unanimously confirmed on August 11, 1965, and voted in favor of the confirmation of Thurgood Marshall on August 30, 1967.
 On June 9, 1969, Smith voted in favor of President Nixon's nomination of Warren E. Burger as Chief Justice of the United States.
 Smith voted against Nixon's failed Supreme Court nomination of Clement Haynsworth on November 21, 1969, and a few months later, Smith voted against Nixon's failed Supreme Court nomination of Harrold Carswell on April 8, 1970.
 The following month, Smith voted in favor of Nixon's nomination of Harry Blackmun on May 12, 1970.
 On December 6, 1971, Smith voted in favor of Nixon's nomination of Lewis F. Powell Jr., and on December 10, Smith was absent when Nixon's nomination of William Rehnquist as Associate Justice was confirmed while Senate Minority Whip Robert P. Griffin announced that Smith would have voted in favor if present.